FBI: Charges in weapons sting follow anti-Semitic posts

 Jou is accused of buying two firearms during the same meeting, including a fully automatic M4 rifle with silencer and a handgun with an obliterated serial number.
 “That’s a weapon of war,” Hafetz said of the rifle.
 “This is serious stuff.”

 Jou’s defense attorney, Michael Padden, said authorities have no evidence the weapons were intended for “any other purpose other than home defense.”
+Jou also was held without bail.

 The charges came a day after the Anti-Defamation League reported that American Jews were the targets of more anti-Semitic episodes in 2019 than any other year over the past four decades.